1905, A YEAR OF PLANNING

 The same could not be said for Forest Park.
 It suffered two crushing blows at the very start of this decade.

 The first blow was the passage of Prohibition.
-From the very beginning, the amusement park had been connected to beer and liquor interests; A.E.
-Winterroth, official of the park since 1908, was the local agent for the McAvoy Brewing Co. and that firm had long sponsored the park's Rathskellar, Grill Room, and Casino restaurants.
-The village of Forest Park had a large German population that enjoyed their local biergartens; both village and amusement park had reputations as "wet" oases amidst neighboring "dry" suburbs.
-Those suburbs had tried to vote the township dry in 1908, and again in 1917; both times it was assumed that the park would shut down if local Prohibition had passed.
-Now Prohibition was national law.
-Though the park stayed open, a great loss of patronage resulted.
+From the beginning, the amusement park had been connected to beer and liquor interests; A.E.
+Winterroth, an official of the park since 1908, was the local agent for the McAvoy Brewing Co., and that firm had long sponsored the park's Rathskellar Grill Room and Casino restaurants.
+The village of Forest Park had a large German population that enjoyed their local 'bier gardens; both the village and the amusement park had reputations as "wet" oases amidst neighboring "dry" suburbs.
+Those suburbs had tried to vote the township dry in 1908 and again in 1917; both times, it was assumed that the park would shut down if local Prohibition had passed.
+Now Prohibition was a national law.
+Though the park stayed open, a significant loss of patronage resulted.
 Customers who had come to sip beer under the trees now headed for backroom speakeasies instead.

-Then, in March, 1920, Paul Heinze, long-time manager of Forest Park, announced that he was resigning, to take a new position as manager of Belle Isle Amusement Park in Detroit, MI.
-Already wounded from Prohibition (perhaps one reason why Heinze chose to leave) this was another crushing blow to Forest Park.
+Then, in March 1920, Paul Heinze, the long-time manager of Forest Park, announced that he had resigned to take a new position as manager of Belle Isle Amusement Park in Detroit, MI.
+Already wounded from Prohibition (perhaps one reason Heinze chose to leave), this was another crushing blow to Forest Park.
 The Board of Directors quickly offered to increase Heinze's salary.
 In the end, though, the Belle Isle offer proved more attractive, and Heinze and his family left for Detroit that spring.

-Forest Park's Board put on a brave face, naming a new manager, Herbert W. Wright, but the season of 1920 seemed anti-climactic after Heinze's departure.
+Forest Park's Board made a brave face, naming a new manager, Herbert W. Wright, but the season of 1920 seemed anti-climactic after Heinze's departure.
 Despite the addition of a new Over the Alps ride, concessionaire Bill Lewis' Venetian Swings (made by the H.C.
 Evans Co.), and new devices in the Gumps' Mad House as well as Slater Brockman's Garden Follies of 1920 with a chorus line dubbed the "Chic Chic Revu."
-There were few ads for the park in the Chicago papers and virtually no news in the local amusement columns or in Billboard.
+There were few ads for the park in the Chicago papers and virtually no news in the local amusement columns or Billboard.
 This did not bode well for the park's future.
-It closed the season of 1920 with a Mardi Gras from August 15th to September 6th, featuring Brockman's Revue and Ballroom director Ralph O'Hara's Clown Band.
+It closed the season of 1920 with a Mardi Gras from August 15 to September 6, featuring Brockman's Revue and Ballroom director Ralph O'Hara's Clown Band.

 1921 AT FOREST PARK

-On Friday evening, March 18th, a fire broke out in the park's North Gate Tower.
+On Friday evening, March 18, a fire broke out in the park's North Gate Tower.
 It was shortly after 6 pm, just when the Metro L was "very busy disgorging a great portion of (the village of) Forest Park's male population.
 Everybody came to watch the blaze.
-Confined to the upper portion of the Tower, the blaze was put out in about an hour.
+Confined to the upper part of the Tower, the blaze was put out in about an hour.
 It was said to be caused by crossed wires.
 The fire's damage was estimated at only $500-600.
-The Heinzes' old Tower living quarters, now occupied by Ralph O'Hara, Ballroom manager and new park custodian, and his wife, were evidently spared.
+The Heinz's old Tower living quarters, now occupied by Ralph O'Hara, Ballroom manager, new park custodian, and his wife, were evidently spared.

 But the fire was just the start of a problem-plagued season.
 In May, village Mayor Henry Kaul announced he would not grant an operating license "if the park is going to be run like it was last year."
-Illegal gambling was the allegation, with an "ex-park official" quoted as claiming $4300 in graft had been paid by the park in previous years.
-Though the police chief stated "he didn't see or hear anything" in the park last year, the City Council denied the park's permit to operate.
-At first it looked like the park would not be able to open Wednesday, May 18th, however, that very day, the Superior Court granted an injunction, allowing the park to open that night.
+Illegal gambling was the allegation, with an "ex-park official" quoted claiming $4300 in graft had been paid by the park in previous years.
+The police chief stated "he didn't see or hear anything" in the park last year, but the City Council denied the park's permit to operate.
+At first, it looked like the park could not open on Wednesday, May 18.
+However, that very day, the Superior Court granted an injunction, allowing the park to open that night.
 Attendance and weather were both reported to be good.

-Park attorney Charles Soelke, appearing before the next meeting of the City Council, swore that the park would never tolerate any gambling.
+Park attorney Charles Soelke, appearing before the City Council's next meeting, swore that the park would never tolerate any gambling.
 Mayor Kaul then switched tactics, complaining that the park's shows let girls "appear sans skirts if they desire."
 Soelke argued that short skirts were the current fashion, and the girls in the park's revue should be allowed to wear skirts as short as those worn by 'flappers' on Michigan Avenue downtown.
 (Bear in mind, the skirts in question were just below the knee!)
 Soelke finally prevailed, and the Council granted the park's license.

 But the gambling issue was raised again the following month when sheriff's deputies raided the park on a Saturday night.
-Wheel of Fortune games were ordered stopped, though the wheels were not confiscated.
+Wheel of Fortune games was ordered to stop, though the wheels were not confiscated.
 Soon after, the local "Citizen's Protective League" demanded the village take action.
-This time, however, the mayor and council backed off.
-The Forest Park Review hinted the reason was graft, describing the officials' attitude as "We have taken (the park's) money now and we do not want to be unreasonable."
+This time, however, the mayor and Council backed off.
+The Forest Park Review hinted the reason was graft, describing the officials' attitude as "We have taken (the park's) money now, and we do not want to be unreasonable."

-Perhaps as a result of all this, the park was still seeking concessions for prime spots as late as June 25th; which is not a good sign.
+Perhaps due to all this, the park was still seeking concessions for prime spots as late as June 25, which is not a good sign.
 Though park ads were back in the Chicago papers this year, the only rides mentioned were old ones; the Giant Safety, Leap the Dips, and Grand Canyon coasters, last year's Over the Alps, and the Barrel of Fun (the Gump House new name).
 Billboard cites only one new feature, an airplane ride "where the old lagoon was." but this suggests that the park's old Shoot-the-Chutes had been removed.
-Everything points to the park in decline.
+Everything points to the park being in decline.

 1922, THE END OF FOREST PARK AMUSEMENT PARK